 Receive complementary access to parking, enabling you to visit Duke on your schedule.

 Tuition costs are for each five-day term, with additional early arrival and late departure options available.
 Accommodations are included in your registration.
 Please contact us if you will not need a hotel room during your stay.

-The program cost for the special Post-Easter Renewal Session (April 21-27, 2014) includes two additional nights of accommodations.
+The program cost for the special Post-Easter Renewal Session (March 28-April 3, 2016) includes two additional nights of accommodations.

 |Program Cost||Optional Early Arrival/Late Departure

 Scholarship Tuition is available for:

 Study Leave is offered multiple times each year.
 Join us for one of our regular sessions listed below, or consider attending one of the following special sessions:

 - Study Leave for UM Full Connection Candidates Extended Stay (September 14-20, 2015)

 - Post-Easter Renewal Session of Study Leave (March 28-April 3, 2016)

 - If you would like to bring a group to experience Study Leave together, please contact the program director for more information about Study Leave for Groups.